snabbco/snabb/README.md

 Requirements: Needs [LuaJIT 2.0.2](http://www.luajit.org/) or later.

 The code does not currently fully support the main Lua implementation, only LuaJIT.
-It now runs again with [luaffi](https://github.com/jmckaskill/luaffi) under standard Lua but fails many tests.
-I am working to fix this, currently with Lua 5.2.
-Current head luaffi has some fixes, have added support for ```__new```, but more are still needed.
-At some point soon I intend to support Lua directly, without luaffi, for maximum portability; getting luaffi support working is the intermediate step.
+It now runs again with [luaffi](https://github.com/jmckaskill/luaffi) under standard Lua 5.2 but still fails a few tests.
+I am working to fix this.
+Because the function calls in luaffi use dynasm they are not fully portable, so I will be adding support for Lua C interface funciton calls as well.

 On Linux ARM (soft or hard float), x86, AMD64 and PPC architectures are supported; MIPS support will be completed soon.
 Either glibc/eglibc, [Musl libc](http://www.musl-libc.org/) or uClibc should work on Linux.
 Note that uClibc has had little testing.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.